The Garden of Earthly Delights: Legacy

 Pieter Bruegel the Elder, Dulle Griet, 1562.
 While Bruegel's Hellscapes were influenced by The Gardens right panel, his aesthetic betrays a more pessimistic view of humanity's fate.

 Joan Miró, The Tilled Field (1923–1924).
 This early Surrealist complex of objects and figures structurally and figuratively quotes Bosch's involved arrangement of sexually active characters from the center panel of The Garden of Earthly Delights.

 Because Bosch was such a unique and visionary artist, his influence has not spread as widely as that of other major painters of his era.
 However, there have been instances of later artists incorporating elements of The Garden of Earthly Delights into their work.
 Pieter Bruegel the Elder (c.
 1525–1569) in particular directly acknowledged Bosch as an important influence and inspiration, and incorporated many elements of the inner right panel into several of his most popular works.
 Bruegel's Mad Meg depicts a peasant woman leading an army of women to pillage Hell, while his The Triumph of Death (c.
 1562) echoes the monstrous Hellscape of The Garden, and uses, according to the Royal Museum of Fine Arts Antwerp, the same "unbridled imagination and the fascinating colours".

+Giuseppe Arcimboldo, Winter, 1573.
+The concept of the "Tree-man", the hybrid organism, as well as the engorged fruit, all bear hallmarks of Bosch's Garden.

 While the Italian court painter Giuseppe Arcimboldo (c.
 1527–1593) did not create Hellscapes, he painted a body of strange and "fantastic" vegetable portraits—generally heads of people composed of plants, roots, webs and various other organic matter.
-These strange portraits rely on and echo a motif that was in part inspired by Bosch's willingness to break from strict and faithful representations of nature.

-Giuseppe Arcimboldo, Winter, 1573.
-The concept of the "Tree-man", the hybrid organism, as well the engorged fruit, all bear hallmarks of Bosch's Garden.

-David Teniers the Younger (c.
-1610–1690) was a Flemish painter who quoted both Bosch and Bruegel throughout his career in such works as his versions of the Temptation of St Anthony, the Rich Man in Hell and his version of Mad Meg.
+These strange portraits rely on and echo a motif partly inspired by Bosch's willingness to break from strict, faithful representations of nature.
+The Flemish painter David Teniers the Younger (c.
+1610–1690) quoted both Bosch and Bruegel throughout his career in such works as his versions of the Temptation of St Anthony, the Rich Man in Hell and his version of Mad Meg.

 During the early 20th century, Bosch's work underwent a rise in critical and popular appraisal.
 The early surrealists' fascination with dreamscapes, the autonomy of the imagination, and a free-flowing connection to the unconscious brought about a renewed interest in his work.
 Bosch's imagery struck a chord with Joan Miró and Salvador Dalí in particular.
 Both knew his paintings firsthand, having seen The Garden of Earthly Delights in the Museo del Prado, and both regarded him as an art-historical mentor.
-Miró's The Tilled Field contains several parallels to Bosch's Garden: similar flocks of birds; pools from which living creatures emerge; and oversize disembodied ears all echo the Dutch master's work.
+Miró's The Tilled Field contains several parallels to Bosch's Garden: similar flocks of birds; pools from which living creatures emerge; and oversized disembodied ears all echo the Dutch master's work.
 Dalí's 1929 The Great Masturbator is similar to an image on the right side of the left panel of Bosch's Garden, composed of rocks, bushes and little animals resembling a face with a prominent nose and long eyelashes.